Graph Partitioning Strategies

 {batchSize: 500, parallel: false, params: {tenant: "TENANT_A"}}

-When partition boundaries align with ingestion cadence, query routing, and schema versioning, Neo4j deployments achieve predictable scale, deterministic traversal costs, and enterprise-grade isolation.
-Platform teams that treat partitioning as a first-class architectural contract—rather than an afterthought—eliminate traversal bottlenecks, enforce compliance boundaries, and maintain query plan stability across multi-tenant and multi-domain workloads.
+When partition boundaries align with ingestion cadence, query routing, and schema versioning, Neo4j deployments achieve predictable scale, deterministic traversal cost, and enterprise-grade isolation.
+Treat partitioning as a first-class architectural contract, not an afterthought, and traversal bottlenecks, compliance leaks, and planner regressions all become design-time decisions instead of production incidents.